-Recently, controversy has produced two opposing medical perspectives on the causes (and treatment) for female sexual dysfunction.
+Two opposing medical perspectives on the causes (and treatment) for female sexual dysfunction exist.
 One concept, known as the vascular theory, is that diminished blood flow to the pelvic region, due to a medical condition, aging, stress, or hypoactive sexual desire, causes reduced sensitivity (particularly of the clitoris) and dryness, and impairs arousal.

 Decreased blood flow is associated with medical conditions such as diabetes and atherosclerosis.
 This concept has fueled clinical research and has led to the introduction of topical creams that, when applied to the clitoris, cause vascular dilation, increased blood flow, and vascular congestion associated with the excitement stage.
 Sensitivity is increased and may lead to arousal.